 The Vehicle Setup page provides an overview of the vehicle, including its sensors and peripherals.
 The 3D model can be rotated, and can be panned by clicking and dragging while holding SHIFT.
 The camera icon can be used to capture a screenshot of the current view of the model, with a transparent background.

-It is possible to override the displayed 3D model by placing an appropriate .glb
+It is possible to override the displayed 3D model by providing an appropriate glTF file.

 In future this page will also allow